ant-design/ant-design-mini/src/ImageUpload/index.en.md

 ### Controlled Mode

-> `fileList`and `change` Events cooperate to achieve a controlled mode.
+> `fileList`and `change` Events cooperate to achieve controlled mode.
 If you want the component to trigger the upload logic externally, pass `ref` way to get the component instance and call the component. `chooseImage` method can be.

 ```xml
 <ant-uploader